HMPC monographs

 This section has been translated automatically.

-The main task of the HMPC is to produce Community monographs summarising the efficacy and safety data of herbal medicinal drugs and their preparations after critical evaluation.
+The most important task of the HMPC is the preparation of communitymonographs, in which the information on the efficacy and safety of herbal medicinal drugs and their preparations is summarized after critical evaluation.

-From a regulatory point of view, the HMPC monographs contain the current state of scientific knowledge.
-The national authorities of the EU Member States are to use these monographs as a basis for the evaluation of applications for marketing authorisation of herbal medicinal products or registration of traditional herbal medicinal products.
-The monographs are not directly binding, but are legally interpreted as recommendations from which national authorities should only deviate with specific justification.
+The HMPC monographs contain the current state of scientific knowledge from a regulatory point of view.
+The national authorities of the EU member states should use these monographs as a basis when assessing applications for the authorization of herbal medicinal products or the registration of traditional herbal medicinal products.
+The monographs are not directly binding, but are legally interpreted as recommendations from which the national authorities should only deviate if specifically justified.

-If the available data material is particularly extensive and fully meets the requirements of Directive 2004/24 EC, a "list item" can also be prepared - for registration as a traditional herbal medicinal product.
+If the available data material is particularly extensive and completely fulfills the requirements of Directive 2004/24 EC, a "list item" can also be created for registration as a traditional herbal medicinal product.
 This is similar in structure to a monograph, but is finally adopted by the European Commission and is then binding in all member states.

-Structure of an HMPC monograph: The HMPC monographs follow the structure of a pharmacopoeial summary.
+Structure of an HMPC monograph: The HMPC monographs follow the structure of a medicinal product information.
 However, there are two categories depending on the importance of the evidence.

-Well-established use: The prerequisite for this label is at least ten years of medical use as a medicinal product in an EU country with sufficient bibliographic documentation as well as accepted and professionally recognised data.
-From the point of view of the HMPC, at least one good clinical study is required for assignment to this category.
-In the case of heterogeneous data, the available evidence should be considered in its entirety.
+Well-established use: The prerequisite for this label is at least ten years of medical use as a medicinal product in an EU country with sufficient bibliographic documentation as well as accepted and professionally recognized data.
+From the HMPC's point of view, at least one good clinical study is required for assignment to this category.
+In the case of heterogeneous data, the available findings must be considered in their entirety.

-Traditional use: Directive 2004/24/EC opened up the possibility in the EU to register traditional herbal medicinal products in a simplified procedure.
-The proof of efficacy and safety is mainly based on at least 30 years of tradition of medicinal use, of which at least 15 years in an EU country.
-The safety of traditional herbal medicinal products is to be ensured through various requirements, for example the restriction of the type of application to oral or external use or inhalation, as well as safe use in self-medication.
+Traditional use: Directive 2004/24/EC opened up the possibility of registering traditional herbal medicinal products in a simplified procedure in the EU.
+The evidence of efficacy and safety is based primarily on a tradition of medicinal use of at least 30 years, including at least 15 years in an EU country.
+The safety of traditional herbal medicinal products is to be ensured through various requirements, for example the restriction of the type of application to oral or external use or inhalation as well as safe use in self-medication.

 Note(s)